Espiobest/CS-326-Project/README.md

 ## File tour
+A list of main files and their uses is given below.
+- Client:
 *  `App.js`: Where the code code for each view comes together and is stored

+*  `EmployeeApp.js`: Where the code for the employer view comes in, just to separate the views

 *  `jobList.js` & `jobListItem.js`: Class to render job list in the application section, and the jobs section

-*  `application.js`: Class for applications view, just a lit of applied jobs...for now

-*  `currentJob.js`:
+*  `currentJob.js`: Class to render the current job on the right side of the job view page

 *  `Events.js`: The singleton class to that allows for publishing and subscribing to events

-*  `db.js`: The class tha contains methods for storing data using PouchDB
+*  `db.js`: The class that contains methods for storing persistent data on client-side using PouchDB

 *  `index.html`: The place where all the code is injects